Loading...

 Tourist Attractions and Experiences

-The history of the Takihata region still remains here along the banks of the dam.
+The history of the Takihata area remains on the banks of the dam.

 Basic information